danbev/learning-v8/notes/snapshots.md

 ### External references
 When we have functions that are not defined in V8 itself these functions will have addresses that V8 does not know about.
-The function will be a symbol that needs to be resolved when V8 deserialzes a blob.
+The function will be a symbol that needs to be resolved when V8 deserializes a blob.

 These symbols are serialized and when V8 deserializes a snapshot it will try to match symbols to addresses.
 This is done using `external_references` which